 Brian Hamilton is a self-described cheerleader for the BC production industry and has been involved for over 20 years as a volunteer and board member for numerous organizations in the BC creative industry, including the BC Branch of the CMPA, the Vancouver Film Festival, Crazy8’s and DOC.
 As a partner of Omnifilm Entertainment, he has executive produced more than 60 television projects in both scripted and non-scripted genres, representing over 350 hours of broadcast programming since he joined Omnifilm in 1994.
 Brian is responsible for Omnifilm’s primetime scripted, kids and family development and production.
 Brian is currently Executive Producer on Bletchley Circle: San Francisco for ITV, Britbox, Citytv and Netflix, as well as Fast Layne for Disney Channel, Jade Fever Season 5 for Discovery Channel and Wild Bear Rescue Season 3 for Animal Planet.
 Recent programs which Brian executive produced include: Mech-X4 for Disney XD; Primeval: New World for Space, ProSeiben and UKTV; CBC’s Arctic Air; Defying Gravity, for CTV, BBC, ProSeiben, and ABC, Pure Design for HGTV Canada, Word Travels for OLN, Robson Arms for CTV and Make Some Noise for CBC, which won the Gemini for Best Youth Non-Fiction series, as well as the Shaw Rocket Prize, and the prestigious Japan Prize for Youth Programming.
 Brian oversees Omnifilm Post, a busy facility which handles end-to-end post production for Omnifilm projects.
 Brian holds a First Class Honours Bachelor of Applied Science degree in Systems Design Engineering from the University of Waterloo and received his television training from the Banff Centre for the Arts.

-Liz Shorten has been working to build capacity in the film, television and digital media sectors for over 20 years.
-In her role at the CMPA-BC, Liz advocates for BC companies, creates policies and strategies to assist in industry growth, and organizes industry and export development initiatives.
-Liz previously held senior positions at the Ontario Film Development Corporation, British Columbia Film, and CBC Television.
+Liz Shorten has been working to build capacity in the film, television and digital media sectors for over 25 years.
+In her role at the CMPA, Liz leads staff and oversees organizational operations across the association’s offices in Ottawa, Toronto and Vancouver, and works to implement the CMPA’s corporate strategic plan.
+Liz previously held senior positions at the Ontario Film Development Corporation (Ontario Creates), British Columbia Film (Creative BC), and CBC Television.

-\Nationally, Liz sits on the Board of Directors of Reel Canada and is Chair of the Story Money Impact Foundation.
-In BC, she is Vice-Chair of the Vancouver International Film Festival, a Trustee of the Performing Arts Lodge Vancouver, Secretary/Treasurer of the Pacific Screenwriting Program and is active in the Motion Picture Production Industry Association of BC as Vice-Chair.
+Nationally, Liz sits on the Board of Directors of Reel Canada and the Story Money Impact Society.
+In BC, she is a Secretary/Treasurer of the Pacific Screenwriting Program.
 Liz was a founding Board member of the Crazy8’s Film Society and a Co-founder of Women in View.
-She was recently named “Woman of the Year” by Women in Film and Television Vancouver and “Industry Champion” by the Whistler Film Festival in recognition of her leadership role in the film and television industry in BC.
+She was recently named “Woman of the Year” by Women in Film and Television Vancouver and “Industry Champion” by the Whistler Film Festival in recognition of her leadership role in the film and television industry.